astashov/persistent.objc/README.md

 ## TODO

 * Improve NSFastEnumeration for AABaseVector
-* Add NSFastEnumaration for AABaseHashMap
+* Add NSFastEnumeration for AABaseHashMap
-* Add AAPersistentSet
+* Add NSFastEnumeration AAPersistentSet
+* Maybe replace [NSNull null] in AABaseHashMap by AANullNode